blackfisch/website-grabber/README.md

 * BeautifulSoup (see [Installation](#Installation))

 ## Installation
-You can just install the dependencies using pip: `pip -r requirements.txt`
+You can just install the dependencies using pip: `pip install -r requirements.txt`

 If you want to manually install the required packages using your preferrec package manager, see [requirements.txt](requirements.txt) for a list of packages